As described by Microsoft in this article, Office 365 will no longer support RPC over http as of October 31, 2017:

 - After making that change and restarting Outlook, make sure that Outlook is connecting using HttpMapi.
 You can do this by opening the Outlook Connection Status by Ctrl-Clicking the Outlook icon in the taskbar.
 If Outlook is still connecting with RPC, close Outlook, create a new profile, and make it the default.

-After making the changes above, there is only about a small chance you'll need Build 437 to fix an ecNoReadRight error.
-Please contact firstname.lastname@example.org if this happens.
+After making the changes above, there is only about a small chance you'll need Build 438 to fix an ecNoReadRight error.
+You'll be offered this update automatically if your Technical Support Subscription is up to date.